The 8 Best Dog Collars Australia: Tested & Evaluated 2023

 To ensure the perfect fit for your dog’s collar, it is important to measure your dog correctly.

 Sizing your dog for a collar is simple.
-Use a tape measure to measure the circumference of your dog’s neck.
+We recommend you use a tape measure to measure the circumference of your dog’s neck.
 It should be towards the base of the neck where the collar is meant to sit.
 Pull your measuring tape to a snug fit but not taut.
 You want there to be some give.

 Manufacturers of dog collars tend to be quite diligent about giving measurement data for the size of your dog’s neck and the size of the collar itself.
 Follow the guidelines and it should be a Cinderella fit!